mattermost/mattermost-handbook/contributors/contributors/community.md

 * **Self-hosted Integration Solutions** - Includes connectivity and integration with 3rd party applications such as Jira, Confluence, GitLab, Jenkins and other tools.
 * **SaaS-based Integration Solutions** - Includes connectivity and integration with services like Twitter, Zendesk, Salesforce and hundreds of other extensions with services like Zapier.
 * **Programming Solutions** - Includes language-specific drivers and connectors to simplify the work of other developers.
-* **Mattermost User Experience Plug-Ins** - Includes server and client-side plug-ins that enhance the native capabilities of a Mattermost server, such as voice, video and screensharing with Zoom’s self-hosted or vendor-hosted solutions.
+* **Mattermost User Experience Plug-Ins** - Includes server and client-side plug-ins that enhance the native capabilities of a Mattermost server, such as voice, video, and screensharing with Zoom’s self-hosted or vendor-hosted solutions.
 * **Federated Experiences** - Includes bridges with IRC, Slack and other messaging applications through solutions like Matterbridge.
 * **Custom User Experiences** - Includes integrations into Terminal and Pidgin built off the same core APIs as Mattermost’s Web, Desktop, iOS and Android experiences.